 These burdensome and medically unnecessary regulations that single out abortion providers need to be recognized as part of an effort to drastically reduce access to safe and legal abortion.

-Leading medical authorities, including ACOG, oppose TRAP laws because they create barriers to abortion access and put patients’ health at risk.
+Leading medical authorities, including the American College of Obstetricians and Gynecologists, oppose TRAP laws because they create barriers to abortion access and put patients’ health at risk.

 Fetal tissue donation saves lives and advances medicine.